bereal/AdventOfCode2020/README.md

 _Puzzle_: [Docking Data](https://adventofcode.com/2020/day/14).
 Bit mask manipulations.

 Oh my, oh my, finally I did Rust.
 Was looking forward to it.
-I believe, Rust is the most ambitious programming lanugages of the past decade.
+I believe, Rust is the most ambitious programming lanugage of the past decade.
 It's supposed to be better at everything C++ is good at, only faster, safer, more expressive and without the legacy of C.
 But, like C++, it's not an easy language I'd just play with occasionally for some small things.
 Ownership and borrowing, type system, lifetimes - all takes time to understand.